otam-mato/istio/README.md

 ## Deployment Strategy

-1. We will use these official [Terraform-based EKS Blueprints]() for Istio to deploy:
+1. We will be using these official [Terraform-based EKS Blueprints]() for Istio to deploy:
    - An EKS cluster and other relevant resources.
    - A service mesh based on Istio.